Barnard Movement Lab Residency – ongoing journal

 I’m really keen to continue experimenting with projection in the space over the course of my residency at the Movement Lab, especially playing around with many small screens, like at the end of the above extract.

-I’m obsessed with the idea of a room filled with giant mouths, separated from the body, which whisper, murmur, hiss, soothe, groan, stutter, lament, screech, hum, and so on – in some sort of uncertain communication that swings between complacency and urgency.
+I’m obsessed with the idea of projected sound sources, separated from the body in the space, which whisper, murmur, hiss, soothe, groan, stutter, lament, screech, hum, and so on – in some sort of uncertain communication that swings between complacency and urgency.
 There’s something about this picture that feels pertinent to existing in our current time, the same way that Florence Welch screaming into a hole in the ground feels so very relatable…

-I really like the idea of having some sort of live improvisation with the giant mouths.
-Perhaps the mouths could be triggered through a keyboard with some sort of randomization, so that I can be improvising between a keyboard and the recordings in a sort of continuous loop.
+I really like the idea of having some sort of live improvisation with projected images and electronic sound.
+Perhaps these sorts of giant mouths could be triggered through a keyboard with some sort of randomization, so that I can be improvising between a keyboard and the recordings in a sort of continuous loop.
 The project will likely involve many (100+) voice recording snippets so that I can build banks of recordings for randomization of different parameters, to then build a structure around for the longer form piece.
 This will take a bit of figuring out in Max MSP, which I intend to work on as part of a seminar at the Columbia Computer Music Center next semester.
-I’m also continuing to collaborate with Shira, a wonderful choreographer, so it would also be exciting to explore movement tracking in relation to sound, perhaps having her movement either trigger or augment the sound/video files.
+I’m hoping to continue to collaborate with Shira, a wonderful choreographer, so it would also be exciting to explore movement tracking in relation to sound, perhaps having her movement either trigger or augment the sound/video files.